DETAILED ACTION

 timestamping,

 The judicial exception is not integrated into a practical application.
-In particular, the claims recite the additional elements of a “sensor of a medicine dispensing pen”, a “processor of a medicine dispensing device” and a “mobile communications device” to perform the steps.
+In particular, the claims recite the additional elements of a “sensor of a medicine dispensing pen”, a “processor of a medicine dispensing device” a “continuous glucose monitor”, and a “mobile communications device” to perform the steps.
 These additional elements are recited at a high level of generality (see at least Paras.
 [0098], [0100], [0187]-[0190]) such that it amounts to no more than mere instructions to apply the exception using generic computing components.
-The claims also recite “wirelessly transmitting information about the dispense event from the medication dispensing pen to a mobile communications device…”, however this is merely extra-solution activity.
+The claims also recite “wirelessly transmitting information about the dispense event from the medication dispensing pen to a mobile communications device…”, and “wirelessly transmitting, from a continuous glucose monitor (CGM) to the mobile communications device…” however these are merely extra-solution activities.

 Accordingly, the additional elements do not integrate the abstract idea into a practical application because they do not impose any meaningful limits on practicing the abstract idea.
 More specifically, the additional elements fail to include (1) improvements to the functioning of a computer or to any other technology or technical field (see MPEP 2106.05(a)), (2) applying or using a judicial exception to effect a particular treatment or prophylaxis for a disease or medical condition (see Vanda memo), (3) applying the judicial exception with, or by use of, a particular machine (see MPEP 2106.05(b)), (4) effecting a transformation or reduction of a particular article to a different state or thing (see MPEP 2106.05(c)), or (5) applying or using the judicial exception in some other meaningful way beyond generally linking the use of the judicial exception to a particular technological environment, such that the claim as a whole is more than a drafting effort designed to monopolize the exception (see MPEP 2106.05(e) and Vanda memo).

 The claims do not include additional elements that are sufficient to amount to significantly more than the judicial exception.
 As discussed above with respect to integration of the abstract idea into a practical application, the additional elements of using a “sensor of a medicine dispensing pen”, a “processor of a medicine dispensing device” and a “mobile communications device” to perform the steps amounts to no more than mere instructions to apply the exception using generic computer components.
 Mere instructions to apply an exception using a generic computer component cannot provide an inventive concept.
 Further, the “sensor of a medicine dispensing pen”, “processor of a medicine dispensing device” and “mobile communications device” contributes only nominally or insignificantly to the execution of the claimed method (e.g., in a data gathering step or in a field-of-use limitation) and does not integrate the judicial exception or provide significantly more.
-Moreover, the element of “wirelessly transmitting information about the dispense event from the medication dispensing pen to a mobile communications device…” does not amount to significantly more than the judicial exception because in addition to being extra-solution activity, it is a well-understood, routine, and conventional function as evidenced by at least Symantec which featured the conventional activities of receiving or transmitting data over a network.
+Moreover, the elements of “wirelessly transmitting information about the dispense event from the medication dispensing pen to a mobile communications device…” and “wirelessly transmitting, from a continuous glucose monitor (CGM) to the mobile communications device…” do not amount to significantly more than the judicial exception because in addition to being extra-solution activity, they are well-understood, routine, and conventional functions as evidenced by at least Symantec which featured the conventional activities of receiving or transmitting data over a network.
 The performance of routine and conventional functions does not provide an inventive concept.
 Therefore, the claims are not found to be patent eligible.

 But for the limitations regarding the sensing of information indicative of a physical parameter, and determining the physical parameter (which are found to be part of the abstract idea), claim 12 features limitation similar to those of claim, and is therefore also found to be directed to an abstract idea without significantly more

-Claims 3-11 are dependent on claim 2, and include all the limitations of claim 2.
-Claims 13-19 are dependent on claim 12, and include all the limitations of claim 12.
+Claims 3-7, 9-11, 20, and 22 are dependent on claim 2, and include all the limitations of claim 2.
+Claims 13-16, 18-19, 21, and 23 are dependent on claim 12, and include all the limitations of claim 12.
 Therefore, they are also found to be directed to an abstract idea.
 Claim 3 and 13 feature the use of an “encoder” to sense movement of a drive mechanism of the medicine dispensing pen, claim 14 features the use of an “accelerometer” to sense orientation of the medicine dispensing pen, and claim 15 features the use of a “pressure sensor” to sense pressure applied to the medicine dispensing pen.
 However, the use of these particular sensors contributes only nominally or insignificantly to the execution of the claimed method (e.g., in a data gathering step or in a field-of-use limitation) and does not integrate the judicial exception or provide significantly more.
 The remaining dependent claims have not been found to integrate the judicial exception into a practical application, or provide significantly more than the abstract idea since they merely further narrow the abstract idea.
 Therefore, the dependent claims are found to be directed to an abstract idea without significantly more.

 Claim Rejections - 35 USC § 112